- 6 hours (Approx.)

 Duration: 1 hour

-Stop At: Museo Diego Rivera Anahuacalli, Mexico City, Central Mexico and Gulf Coast
+Stop At: Museo Diego Rivera Anahuacalli, Calle Museo 150, Mexico City 04620 Mexico

 Throughout his life, Diego Rivera gathered an impressive collection of pre-Hispanic figures, which he called "idolaje".
 The painter conceived the idea of making a construction that would house these pieces and was, likewise, a livable artistic work.